Rugby League Park: 20th century

-Orangetheory Stadium
+21st century

 Rugby League Park sustained significant damage during the February 2011 Christchurch earthquake and was closed until 24 March 2012.
-After the earthquake the stands had to be demolished.
+After the earthquake, the stands had to be demolished.

-The 2011 earthquake damaged AMI Stadium at Lancaster Park, the main sporting ground in Christchurch, beyond repair.
+The 2011 earthquake also damaged AMI Stadium at Lancaster Park, the main sporting ground in Christchurch, beyond repair.
 As a temporary replacement for the city, Rugby League Park was upgraded and renamed AMI Stadium to seat 18,000 by March 2012 with a possible expansion to 26,000 for major games.
 As a result, the Crusaders are based there indefinitely, and the stadium has also hosted All Blacks test matches as well as a Wellington Phoenix pre-season match in September 2012.

-On 9 November 2013 it held a round 5 A-League match between Wellington Phoenix and Perth Glory in which the teams drew 1-1.
+On 9 November 2013 it held a round 5 A-League match between Wellington Phoenix and Perth Glory in which the teams drew 1–1.
 On 14 May 2016, the ground played host to an NRL match between the Penrith Panthers and the New Zealand Warriors with the former being the home team.
 Another NRL game took place on 9 June 2018 with the Manly-Warringah Sea Eagles replacing Penrith as the home team against the Warriors.
 The Sea Eagles played another game at the stadium in 2019 but decided to not play in Christchurch in the 2020 season.

 On 6 July 2018, the stadium was officially renamed to the Wyatt Crockett Stadium, becoming de-branded from AMI Stadium.
 This was to commemorate the Crusaders player Wyatt Crockett reaching the milestone of playing 200 Super Rugby matches.

-On 6 April 2019, it was announced that the stadium would soon be known as Orangetheory Stadium.
-The new name went into effect in June 2019.
+From June 2019, the stadium was known as Orangetheory Stadium.
+In August 2023 it was renamed Apollo Projects Stadium, sponsored by a design and construction company.

+In 2023, the New Zealand Warriors announced a three-year deal to play one home game a year in Christchurch from the 2024 NRL season onwards with Rugby League Park hosting the matches in 2024 and 2025 before Te Kaha opens its doors in 2026.
+The Warriors defeated the Canberra Raiders 18–10 in the first of the fixtures on 22 March 2024.

+In 2024, the Wellington Phoenix also announced a three-year deal to play one home game a year in Christchurch from the 2024-25 A-League Men's season onwards with Rugby League Park hosting the match in the 2024-25 season before Te Kaha opens its doors in 2026 for the matches in 2025-26 and 2026-27 seasons.
+The Phoenix drew to Central Coast Mariners 0–0 in the first match on 25 January 2025, with an attendance of 14,064.

+Unique Record of Highest Title Win Percentage:

+The stadium is notable for having the highest top-flight championship win percentage of any rectangular sporting stadium in the world.
+Since becoming the primary home of the Crusaders in 2012, having won 8 titles 14 seasons.
+This produces a championship-era win rate of 57.1%, the highest known percentage for a professional rugby union, rugby league, or football club at a single long-term home ground.